When To Start With Spectral Analysis

 Hair changes in texture and color.

-Many people start their greying process at this age, which completely changes their color type and palette.
+Many people start their greying process at this age, which completely changes their spectral type and palette.

 Skin changes in clarity and temperature.